Lafolie/love-arceus/README.md

 Eventually, text for some fields such as effects for moves/abilties/feats/etc will be pre-formatted using markdown notation.

-The code for this project isn't super optimised, neither is it a paradise of decoupling, and there are several globals.
+The code for this project sucks, but it works.
+I just want to get it done.

 ## Running
 Love-Arceus is built using the [Löve framework](https://love2d.org/), and targets **version 11.3**.